 When I turned 30, I inherited just enough money from my grandmother to buy my first computer and pursue my childhood dream of being an adventure travel journalist.
 For over a decade, I was sent on assignments for Fitness, Shape, Elle, Robb Report, Sports Illustrated for Women, and an elegant-but-short-lived magazine called Sports Traveler.
 My stories required me to jump out of airplanes, scuba dive with sharks, dogsled in Alaska, surf, and snowboard.
 I got such a reputation for doing the extreme stuff I was invited to compete in the inaugural Eco-Challenge, a 10-day adventure race that covered 300 miles by foot, horseback, canoe, and bike.
 My five-person team, Team Media, was made up of four men and me.
 I may have been the only female, but I was not the weakest link of the team.
 Never underestimate the power of a woman!

 My feature article about Eco-Challenge in Shape led to a job offer with Quokka Sports, an adventure sports Internet start-up in San Francisco.
 From 1999 to 2001, at the height of the dot com boom, instead of having adventures I was creating websites about them, while managing million-dollar budgets and teams of designers.

 My pie-maker’s salary did not pay the bills, so I returned to the World Wide Web as a producer for the 2002 Winter Olympics at MSNBC.com, with subsequent work at MSN.com’s Women’s Channel.
 As a contractor for Microsoft, I spent six years editing conference materials for Bill Gates’ annual CEO Summit.
 Again, I wondered how I ended up in the same room with the likes of Gates, Warren Buffett, and Jeff Bezos.
-I’m not sure they ever knew I was there, though Warren Buffett told me I was “charming.”
+I’m not sure they ever knew I was there, though Warren Buffett did tell me I was “charming.”
 What can I say?
 We’re both Midwesterners.